EvanDiamantidis/TryHackMe/Vulnversity/README.md

 Researching this on [GTFOBins](https://gtfobins.github.io/) we find a reference to an [exploit](https://gtfobins.github.io/gtfobins/systemctl/) that we can use when `systemctl` has `SUID` permissions.

-Our attack vector then is to create a `unit file` which `systemctl` will start for us so we can view the flag included in `/root/root.txt` that we have no access to with our current permissions.
+Our attack vector then is to create a `unit file` which `systemctl` will start for us so we can view the flag included in `/root/root.txt` that we have no direct access to with our current permissions.

 Let's start by creating the variable: